FloresJuan1403/app-dev/README.md

 # Project Name

-Welcome to the **Project Name** repository!
+Welcome to the **Anime Watch List** repository!
 This is the main branch, containing the latest stable version of the project.

 ## 📄 About This Project